ECCHERUIYOT/AI-Powered-Recommendations-For-Melanin-Skin/README.md

-# AI-POWERED BEAUTY PRODUCT RECOMMENDATION SYSTEM
+# AI-POWERED PERSONALIZED SKINCARE RECOMMENDER
 ![product](https://github.com/user-attachments/assets/d370cd58-a84b-472c-afa3-ea13a3424085)

 ## Project Overview
-This project focuses on building an AI-powered recommendation system for a variety of beauty products.
-While traditional recommendation systems tend to specialize in a single category, this project is designed to suggest a broad spectrum of products including skincare, haircare, supplements, perfumes, makeup, and more.
-This system aims to deliver personalized beauty recommendations that cater to users’ unique needs and preferences using advanced AI techniques.
+This project focuses on building an AI-powered skincare recommendation system, to cater to the needs of unique skin profiles.
+While traditional recommendation systems tend to generalize the recommendations, this project is designed to suggest a personalized skincare product to the end user.
+This system aims to deliver personalized skincare recommendations that cater to users’ unique needs and preferences using advanced AI techniques.

 ---

 ## Problem Statement
-The vast array of beauty products available today can make it difficult for consumers to find products that match their specific needs and preferences.
-This project aims to bridge that gap by creating a unified recommendation system that offers tailored beauty product suggestions, addressing the need for personalized solutions across multiple beauty categories.
+The vast array of skincare products available today can make it difficult for consumers to find products that match their specific needs and preferences.
+This project aims to bridge that gap by creating a unified recommendation system that offers tailored skincare product suggestions, addressing the need for personalized solutions.

 ## Objectives
-- **Develop** a recommendation system that covers multiple beauty product categories using AI and ML techniques.
+- **Develop** a recommendation system that covers multiple skincare product categories using AI and ML techniques.
 - **Incorporate** content-based filtering, collaborative filtering, and sentiment analysis for accurate, varied recommendations.
 - **Deploy** the system through a user-friendly Streamlit application for accessible, personalized product discovery.

 ---

 ## Stakeholders
-- **End Users**: Individuals seeking personalized beauty product recommendations across diverse categories.
+- **End Users**: Individuals seeking personalized skincare product recommendations across diverse categories.
 - **Beauty Brands**: Companies interested in offering curated recommendations to their customers.
 - **Retailers**: Platforms looking to enhance the shopping experience with targeted product suggestions.